 Solution: CTS provided a button to ‘Reset the Meet Management interface’.
 This scenario will be removed once it is completely resolved.

-➧ Step 1: Verify the cables are connected
+➧ Step 3: If the issue still persists, verify the cables are connected

 - Open Device Manager